Hygrophorus olivaceoalbus: Ecology and distribution

 Hygrophorus olivaceoalbus creates mycorrhizae with conifers.
 In the West Coast of the United States, associations are most common with Sitka spruces and giant redwoods.
 In the Rocky Mountains it associates with Engelmann spruce and blue spruce, and in northeast North America with hemlocks.
 It usually favours acidic and chalky ground with mosses in higher altitudes as well as conifer forests and occasionally mixed forests.
 The fruit bodies are often found singly, but may also grow in clusters.

 The range of H. olivaceoalbus stretches across the northern and western North America as well as across Europe (except the Mediterranean region) and Russia.
 The fungus typically fruits between late summer and early winter, and occasionally (depending on the geographical location and climate) as early as June or right through December.
 The population is currently not endangered, except in France, where it is almost extinct.

-Importance
+Uses

 Edibility

 Hygrophorus olivaceoalbus finds a use especially in the kitchen, but the indistinct taste of the fruit bodies have received a mixed reception overall.
 Kate Mitchel considers the waxy surface "unappetizing", while David Arora described the taste as "bland and slimy".
 Some authors suggest removing the cap cuticle before eating.
 Overall, several authors call the mushroom edible, but caution is still required, as "not everyone can eat them".
 The popularity of this fungus varies from one region to another.
 It is more commonly consumed in Europe than in North America, and is differently coveted within Europe.
 For example, in Spain the fungi is more highly appreciated in Catalonia; mushroom dishes in this region are more common than in the rest of Spain.